mir-group/nequip/docs/guide/getting-started/workflow.md

 `nequip-compile` is the command used to compile a model (either from a checkpoint file or a package file) for [production simulations](#production-simulations) with our various [integrations](../../integrations/all.rst).
 There are two compiler modes: `torchscript` and `aotinductor`, which produce compiled model files with extensions `.nequip.pth` and `.nequip.pt2` respectively.
 We generally recommend the newer and faster `aotinductor`, but it requires PyTorch 2.6 or later.

+**Note on TorchScript deprecation:** TorchScript compilation (`--mode torchscript`) is deprecated and no longer supported in PyTorch >= 2.10 as [announced by PyTorch](https://pytorch.org/blog/pytorch-2-10-release-blog/).
+Please use `--mode aotinductor` instead.
+If you must use TorchScript, use PyTorch 2.9 or earlier.

-To compile a model with TorchScript:
+To compile a model with TorchScript (PyTorch < 2.10 only):
 ```bash
 nequip-compile \
   path/to/ckpt_file/or/package_file \